What are APIs?

 As we automate more resources in our world, the explosion of privileged accounts represents a challenge for resources to securely interoperate.
-Devices cannot remember passwords like human beings, and we rely on privileged access management solutions to store privilege credentials, remove them from operations, when possible, and even initiate remote sessions with privileges to automate access.
+Devices cannot remember passwords like human beings.
+We rely on privileged access management solutions to store privilege credentials, remove them from operations, when possible, and even initiate remote sessions with privileges to automate access.
 All of these tasks can be done by people, but the integration and automation can also be elegantly enabled using APIs between multiple vendors and resources.
 This provides the modern benefits of automation for our next-generation technologies and should be properly implemented to avoid many of the potential faults we have covered.

-The protection of APIs is critical, and the security of APIs used in privileged access management classifies as some of the most sensitive that may be present within an organization.
+The protection of APIs is critical.
+The security of APIs used in privileged access management classifies as some of the most sensitive that may be present within an organization.
 Therefore, it is imperative that you not only secure APIs for your PAM implementation, but more importantly, verify that your PAM provider has implemented them securely in the first place.